michael-sumner/go-make-things/content/events/wpp.md

 draft: false
 ---

-Thanks for listening to me chat with Danny and Erik about vanilla JS, frameworks, and challenges building for the modern web.
+Thanks for listening to me chat with Danny, Erik, and Leon about vanilla JS, frameworks, and challenges building for the modern web.

 I've put together a *ton* of resources to help you dig deeper into the Lean Web.